As a startup company, we at Valohai didn’t have a clear idea about what kind of marketing message would resonate in our audience.

-As a recommendation, LinkedIn advertising tool wants to optimise ads based on the ad performance – better performing ads are shown more.
-Usually I’d use that selection but in this case I wanted to show the different ads equally to avoid being biased by the ad optimisation.
+As a recommendation, LinkedIn advertising tool wants to optimize ads based on the ad performance – better performing ads are shown more.
+Usually I’d use that selection but in this case, I wanted to show the different ads equally to avoid being biased by the ad optimization.

 It is now the 26th of April and we are seeing the results.
 I will write about the results and next steps soon! 😎